 The basic format of the levels of E/M services is the same for most categories.
 First, a unique code number is listed.
 Second, the place and/or type of service is specified, e.g., office consultation.
 Third, the content of the service is defined, e.g. comprehensive history and comprehensive examination.
-(See "Levels of E/M Services" for details on the content of E/M services).
+(See "Levels of E/M Services" in 2019 AMA CPT codebook, for details on the content of E/M services).
 Fourth, the nature of the presenting problem(s) usually associated with a given level is described.
 Fifth, the time typically required to provide the service is specified.
-(A detailed discussion of time is provided below).

 - B. DEFINITIONS OF COMMONLY USED TERMS: Certain key words and phrases are used throughout the E/M section.
 The following definitions are intended to reduce the potential for differing interpretations and to increase the consistency of reporting by physicians in differing specialties.
 E/M services may also be reported by other qualified health care professionals who are authorized to perform such services within the scope of their practice. - New and Established Patient: Solely for the purposes of distinguishing between new and established patients, professional services are those face-to-face services rendered by physicians and other qualified health care professionals who my report evaluation and management services reported by a specific CPT code(s).
-A new patient is one who has not received any professional services from the physician/qualified health care professional or another physician/qualified health care professional of the exact same specialty and subspecialty who belongs to the same group practice, within the past three years.
+A new patient is one who has not received any professional services from the physician/qualified health care professional of the exact same specialty and subspecialty who belongs to the same group practice, within the past three years.